Neon Genesis Evangelion: Influence and legacy

 The design and personality traits of the character Rei Ayanami were emulated for many anime and manga characters of the late 1990s, such as Ruri Hoshino (Nadesico), Ruriko Tsukushima (Droplet), Miharu (Gasaraki), Anthy Himemiya (Revolutionary Girl Utena), and Lain Iwakura (Serial Experiments Lain).
 The character of Asuka was parodied by Excel (Excel Saga), and some of her traits were used to create the character of Mai in Gunparade March.
 According to Italian critic Guido Tavassi, Evangelions mecha design, characterized by a greater resemblance to the human figure, and the abstract designs of the Angels, also had a significant impact on the designs of future anime productions.
 Nobuhiro Watsuki designed several characters in Rurouni Kenshin based on characters from Neon Genesis Evangelion, namely Uonuma Usui, Honjō Kamatari and Fuji.
-Other artists have cited the series as an inspiration, including film director Makoto Shinkai and manga artist Gege Akutami on the Jujutsu Kaisen manga series.
+Other artists have cited the series as an inspiration, including film director Makoto Shinkai, W.I.T.C.H. series director Marc Gordon and manga artist Gege Akutami on the Jujutsu Kaisen manga series.
 In the aftermath of Evangelion, Anno reused stylistic conceits from the series in the live-action film Love & Pop and the anime romance series Kare Kano.
 Neon Genesis Evangelion also influenced music artists, such as the British band Fightstar and its debut album, Grand Unification, and the Japanese band Rey, which derived its name from Rei Ayanami.